Turfjs/turf/README.md

 **save**

-Saves out a feature or feature collection. 'geojson' is currently supported.
+Saves out a feature or feature collection. 'geojson' and 'topojson' are currently supported.

 ```javascript
 var path = './testOut/poly.geojson'